 1. INTRODUCTION

-The mode of teaching and learning across disciplines have come under intense contestation due largely to the obvious gaps in the process of knowledge production and reproduction.
-In a more practical sense, the content of what is taught and how it is been taught within the existing curriculum has raised urgent calls for a review of the instructional culture hand and the fundamental challenges revolving around curriculum implementation particularly in music education.
-The methods or culture adopted for instructions in music education, given the nature of the subject and its curriculum content, have been approached from diverse perspectives which have given rise to peculiar institutional music culture and learning outcomes (Concina, 2023).
-An example is the culture of teacher-centered instruction, described by Holmgren (2022) as a rigid and authoritarian mode of teaching where the teacher is regarded as the master and sole source of knowledge but the student is the apprentice who has little room for exploration or collaborative learning.
+The mode of teaching and learning across disciplines has come under intense contestation due largely to the obvious gaps in the process of knowledge production and reproduction.
+In a more practical sense, the content of what is taught and how it has been taught within the existing curriculum has raised urgent calls for a review of the instructional culture hand and the fundamental challenges revolving around curriculum implementation, particularly in music education.
+The methods or culture adopted for instruction in music education, given the nature of the subject and its curriculum content, have been approached from diverse perspectives, which have given rise to peculiar institutional music culture and learning outcomes (Concina, 2023).
+An example is the culture of teacher-centred instruction, described by Holmgren (2022) as a rigid and authoritarian mode of teaching where the teacher is regarded as the master and sole source of knowledge, but the student is the apprentice who has little room for exploration or collaborative learning.
 This approach often suppresses creativity, discourages critical thinking, and fails to accommodate diverse learning styles, which are essential in music education.
-Therefore, both music instructors and learners are exposed to prevailing instructional culture as obtained in their respective institutions and which by extension, informs their level and specialty of the subject both in theory and practice.
-Given the forgoing position, this research interrogates the fundamental roles played by respective instructional culture across two Colleges of Education in Southwest, Nigeria, with a view to understanding and documenting the various teaching processes and outcomes which are herewith translated to as instructional culture.
-Basically, the research undertakes a critical appraisal of existing teaching processes which are expected to drive the overall implementation of music education curriculum and what these has translated to within the realities of knowledge reproduction and comprehensive human and societal development.
-To achieve the set objectives, this research asks: what are the defining characteristics of instructional culture in these institutions?
+Therefore, both music instructors and learners are exposed to prevailing instructional culture as obtained in their respective institutions and which, by extension, informs their level and speciality of the subject both in theory and practice.
+Given the foregoing position, this research interrogates the fundamental roles played by respective instructional culture across two Colleges of Education in Southwest, Nigeria, with a view to understanding and documenting the various teaching processes and outcomes which are herewith translated as instructional culture.
+Basically, the research undertakes a critical appraisal of existing teaching processes which are expected to drive the overall implementation of music education curriculum and what these have translated to within the realities of knowledge reproduction and comprehensive human and societal development.
+To achieve the set objectives, this research asks: What are the defining characteristics of instructional culture in these institutions?
 How do teaching practices, processes and pedagogical approaches within the instructional culture influence curriculum implementation?
 What role do educator-student interactions play in learning outcomes?
 The research employs both qualitative and quantitative research designs.
 Specifically, it makes use of questionnaires to collect data on their perceptions and experiences related to instructional culture.
 It also makes use of interviews and non-participant observation to gather detailed insights from music educators and students.
 The outcome of this research offers valuable insights to enhance the quality and effectiveness of music education, while ensuring that the curriculum is implemented in a manner that maximizes educator’s productivity, student engagement and learning outcomes and cumulatively bring to the fore the intersections of instructional cultures acquired from different music departments to improve music education instruction and learning outcomes.

 Literature Review